-The Los Angeles Daily Journal by Chris Marchese and Olga May August, 11, 2010 Posted with the permission of the Daily Journal Corp.
+The Los Angeles Daily Journal by Chris Marchese August, 11, 2010 Posted with the permission of the Daily Journal Corp.
 (2010)

 Patent infringement damages have become a prominent legal, economic, and social controversy.
 This controversy has grown from the soaring damages awards handed down by juries over the past decade.
 The potential to “hit the patent lottery” has spawned scores of lawsuits by non-practicing entities, which function solely to acquire patents and file lawsuits seeking huge damages awards that often have little relation to the actual value of the patented invention.